 5.x can be run in different ways as shown on Architecture page, here is the three main ways to run it, where the first two can be controlled in configuration and combined within the same installation:

 Supported in the future

 - Supported in the future on eZ Platform 1.13/2.x, optionally also in combination with eZ Platform Cloud.

 - Allows use of features in Platform / Symfony including Legacy migration features described on this page.

-- One feature not being used in this mode is HttpCache, see below for further info.
+- One feature not being used in this mode is HttpCache, but all integrations to clear cache such as Http (for other siteaccessse, rest, ..) is still enabled, see below for further info.

 Legacy mode, when enabled for a SiteAccess is a specific configuration mode where eZ Publish 5.x's behavior is the closest to v4.x.
 It might be used in some very specific use cases, such as running the admin interface, or as a temporary tool while migrating to Platform stack.

 What it does

 - Still runs through the whole Symfony kernel.
 As such, Symfony services can still be accessed from legacy stack, and all integrations like session, cache and users works as intended.